Coder-Mujahid/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-Tic-Tac-Toe is a classic two-player game built using HTML, CSS, and JavaScript.
+Tic-Tac-Toe is a classic two-player Game built using HTML, CSS, and JavaScript.

 ## Table of Contents